MaejorS/hangman/README.md

 - The computer selects a random word from the Halloween-themed word list.
 - The player guesses one letter at a time.
-- For every incorrect guess, the Grim Reaper slowly disappears, and the number of attempts decreases.
+- For every incorrect guess, the number of attempts decreases.
 - The player either successfully guesses the word or loses when all attempts are used up.

 # UX
 The Halloween Hangman game is designed to be engaging and spooky while keeping a simple user interface.
-Players can guess letters and track their progress, seeing visual changes as incorrect guesses result in the Grim Reaper disappearing piece by piece.
+Players can guess letters and track their progress, seeing visual changes as incorrect guesses are stored in their own set and the correct guesses are revealed with each correct guess.
+They also get a fun Halloween ascii art whether they win or lose.

 The design ensures that users can:

 - Easily understand and play the game.
-- View their remaining attempts and the Grim Reaper figure as it disappears.
+- View their remaining attempts and see the letters as they guess correctly.
 - Get clear feedback for correct or incorrect guesses.

 # Colour Scheme
 The chosen color scheme for Hallooween Hangman is standard terminal color.
 This incluedes black background with white text.

 # Typography
-The game uses the Google Font called 'Asap' for its modern and clean style.
-This font was chosen for its readability and compatibility with the game's aesthetic.
+The game uses standard terminal font.

 # User Stories
 - As a new user, I want to understand how to play the game so I can start guessing letters.